shouxinjk/elasticsearch-river-arangodb/README.md

 ## 0.4.0 TODO
 - Works with ArangoDB versions of 2.2 and higher
+- Uses the Write-Ahead-Log and is *not* compatible with versions below 2.2
 - Tested with ArangoDB 2.3.x / 2.4

 ## 0.3.0
 - Works with ArangoDB versions below 2.2
+- Works with ArangoDB versions of 2.2 and higher if the legacy Replication Logger is enabled
 - Update all dependencies to latest versions (ElasticSearch 1.4.x)
 - Complete Refactoring, Cleanups, Simplifications